-Trigger (n). - An external stimulus that invokes a strong fight, flight, or flee response is a Trigger.
+Trigger (n). - An external stimulus that invokes a strong fight, flight, or freeze response is a Trigger.
 A trigger can be based on undealt with issues, past traumatic experiences, or can be environmental in nature.
 When the trigger is related to a strong traumatic event, the individual can experience flashbacks, the return of repressed memories, or find themselves mentally disassociating or shutting down.
 When the trigger is environmental, a person is reacting to something outside their control in their surroundings like repetitive sounds or certain visual images.

 We won't cover trauma-related and environmental triggers.
 That's for you and your therapist.
 For this post, we are looking at non-trauma triggers.
 Or, as they are sometimes affectionately known, drama triggers.